ProgressionStudios/slideshow-mgarcia/readme.txt

 == Description ==

-A plugin that provides the users with a custom Gutenberg block that fetches the latest data using WP REST API from a WordPress site.
+A plugin that provides the users with a custom Gutenberg block that fetches the latest posts using WP REST API from popular WordPress news websites.

 == Installation ==